IESCO Issues Power Shutdown Programme - UrduPoint

 IESCO Issues Power Shutdown Programme

-According to IESCO Spokesperson, the power supply of different feeders and grid stations would remain suspended for the period from 07:00 AM to 12:00 Noon, Islamabad Circle, I-11/1, I-10/1, I-10/2, Dhila, Upper Topa, Patriata, PAF, Industrial-I, II & III , warid, Old PTN, Ittihad Foundry, SH Steel, Siddiqui Steel, SES, Fazal Ghee, U-Phone Feeders, Rawalpindi Cantt Circle, Shahpur, Dhok Noor Feeders, Rawalpindi City Circle, Dhok Hasu, Alamabad, Lakho Road, Farooq Azam Road, Shams Colony, Purodhai, Quaidabad Feeders, Attock Circle, Kohsar Colony, Kala Khan, Shikradra Feeders, Jhelum Circle, Paran, Ajmal Shaheed, F-7 Kachhari, Abbaspura, Pakhwal, F-9 Chak Daulat, Jakhar Feeders, Chakwal Circle, Dhoda, Jund Awan Feeders and surrounding areas.
+According to IESCO Spokesperson, the power supply of different feeders and grid stations would remain suspended for the period from 07:00 AM to 12:00 Noon, Rawalpindi City Circle, Sarafa Bazar, City, Fawara Chowk, DHQ, Iqbal Road-II, Liaqat Bagh, Muislam Town, G-15 Feeders, Jhelum Circle, Bahi Khan, Kalya, Pind Matta Khan Feeders and surrounding areas.

 Recent Stories